The 10 Biggest DeFi Hacks In History (Updated List For 2024)

 10. PancakeBunny ($45 million)

-PancakeBunny is a yield farming aggregator and optimizer that was originally built on the BNB Chain that was later expanded to the Polygon ecosystem.
-It was designed to ease the process of yield generation for investors.
+PancakeBunny is a yield farming aggregator and optimizer that was originally built on the BNB Chain and later expanded to the Polygon ecosystem.
+It was designed to ease investors' yield generation process.
 On May 19, 2021, a hacker stole $45 million from the application and simultaneously caused the price of the native token, BUNNY, to lose 96% of its value.

 According to a report from BunnyFinance, the company behind PancakeBunny, the attacker initially borrowed more than $700 million worth of BNB coins- the native coin of the BNB Chain.
 These BNB coins were borrowed from PancakeSwap using 8 different flash loans.
 PancakeSwap is one of the top decentralized exchanges that exist within the BNB Chain ecosystem.